VLOOKUP Range Name

 - Now mention the column index number and range lookup type to get the result.

 So, using this named range, we need to worry about selecting the table array every now and then and making it an absolute reference.

 VLOOKUP Named Range List and Editing

-- Click on this and we will see all the named range here.
+- Click on this, and we will see all the named ranges here.

 - Choose any of the names and click on “Edit” to see its actual cell references.